YinkaiYu/20251018_signtestbyCodex/README.md

 # Fermionic Worldline QMC

-Fermionic Worldline QMC simulates the momentum-space worldline formulation of the half-filled Hubbard model with a fixed auxiliary Hubbard–Stratonovich field.
-The implementation follows the derivations collected in `note.md`, samples fermionic worldlines and permutations, and measures the complex average sign/phase.
+Fermionic Worldline QMC simulates the momentum-space worldline formulation of the half-filled Hubbard model with a dynamical auxiliary Hubbard–Stratonovich field.
+The implementation follows the derivations collected in `note.md`, samples fermionic worldlines, permutations, and auxiliary spins, and measures the complex average sign/phase.

 The canonical upstream lives at <https://github.com/YinkaiYu/Fermionic-Worldline-QMC.git>.
 Issues, feature requests, and data contributions should reference this repository.

 ## Highlights

 - Momentum-space worldline Monte Carlo with explicit permutation sampling.
-- Auxiliary field precomputation (`W_{l,σ}(q)`) via FFT, including optional checkerboard/uniform modes.
+- Auxiliary field precomputation (`W_{l,σ}(q)`) via FFT, including optional checkerboard/uniform initial patterns.
+- Metropolis sampling of the full space-time auxiliary field with incremental FFT updates and automatic refresh of momentum proposals.
 - Log-domain Metropolis updates with optional `|W|`-weighted momentum proposals.
 - Incremental complex phase accumulation and sweep-level binning for error bars.
 - Experiment scripts for parameter sweeps and plotting utilities for quick diagnostics.